On this page:

 We acknowledge the significant effort required to quickly adapt your courses to online instruction.
 We want to collaborate with you to ensure that access for students with disabilities is maintained through this transition.
 Some students may encounter disability-related barriers with online instruction or assessment (e.g. students who use assistive technology, students with medical limitations on screen usage).
 ODS staff are available for consultation regarding best practices and accessibility.
 (937.775.5680; email@example.com)

 If you have students in your course who are utilizing closed-captions, ASL Interpreters, or C-Print captioning, please notify Shonda Jones to discuss implementing accommodations for your remote instruction method.
-The ODS, Interpreters of the Deaf, the the Center for Teaching and Learning teams wish to proactively work with instructors of Deaf/Hard of Hearing students to ensure captioning for prerecorded videos and/or arranging interpreting/transcribing services for real-time class meetings via Pilot.
-The Technology Center is available to work proactively with instructors of blind students to discuss accessibility stategies for course lectures, documents, activities, etc.
+ODS, Interpreters of the Deaf, and the the Center for Teaching and Learning teams wish to proactively work with instructors of Deaf/Hard of Hearing students to ensure captioning for prerecorded videos and/or arranging interpreting/transcribing services for real-time class meetings via Pilot, WebEx, etc. The Technology Center is available to work proactively with instructors of blind students to discuss accessibility strategies for course lectures, documents, activities, etc.

 Below are some tips to keep in mind as you are creating virtual course content (adapted from DO-IT):